glacials/twos.dev/src/cold/apple.md

 `$LOCATION`, with easy controls to disable future notifications for any such combination.

+### Google Photos &rarr; Apple Photos {#photos}

+Mostly, these two products are equivalent.
+Apple Photos has more powerful editing tools but Google Photos has more powerful search.
+Both have similar tooling around memories, viewing photos on maps or by year, etc.

+Classically, Google has a better web experience and Apple has a better native experience, meaning sharing photos with others is better if and only if you're sharing with other iOS users.

+The migration was simple, but long.
+Google Takeout produced hundreds of gigabytes of exports, which I downloaded onto a Mac and then imported with Photos.app.
+Due to Apple's offline-first approach synchronization took place in the background at reduced speeds.
+This meant it tried to take place while the laptop was closed and charging (even if Photos.app wasn't open).
+This was jarring at first when trying to babysit the process, as by design it stops performing well when you start using the machine.
+When I learned to let go, it showed its colors.

+Ecosystem effects include unified conversations: when you share content from Google Photos with someone, you and they can comment on photos and albums; when you share content from Apple Photos using Messages, the photos appear inline in Messages.
+If you want to "comment" on one, you simply Reply to that message.

 ### Chrome → Safari {#safari}

 This was a far less noticeable change than I expected.
 Everything from